Nintendo's Super NES Classic trailer oozes 1991

-The Super Nintendo Entertainment System released in 1991, and this trailer released by Nintendo Tuesday for its Super NES Classic looks like something straight out of the 90's.
+The Super Nintendo Entertainment System was released in 1991, and this trailer released by Nintendo on Tuesday for its Super NES Classic looks like something straight out of the '90s.

 Smoke effects and factory-like lighting surround the new retro system, freshly constructed from a machine after it ate several Super Nintendo cartridges (or so this commercial could make one believe).